Tamerlan Tsarnaev: Return to U.S.

-Tsarnaev and his wife were receiving state welfare benefits as late as November 2012, but not at the time of the Marathon Bombings in April 2013.
-His wife's lawyer said that Tsarnaev was unemployed prior to the bombing and had been helping take care of their daughter, while his wife worked over 70 hours a week as a home health care aide, to support her family.

 Tsarnaev was pulled over by police in Boston, Brookline, and Cambridge at least nine times in four years.
-The source does not state which years these were exactly.

-In November 2012, Tsarnaev reportedly confronted a shopkeeper at a Middle Eastern grocery store in Cambridge, near a mosque where he sometimes prayed, after seeing a sign there advertising Thanksgiving turkeys.
-He said "This is kuffar"—an Arabic reference to non-Muslims—"that's not right!".
+In November 2012, Tsarnaev reportedly confronted a shopkeeper at a Middle Eastern grocery store in Cambridge near a mosque where he sometimes prayed after seeing a sign there advertising Thanksgiving turkeys.
+He said "This is kuffar"—an Arabic reference to non-Muslims—"that's not right!"
 Also in November 2012, Tsarnaev stood up and challenged a sermon in which the speaker said that, just like "we all celebrate the birthday of the Prophet, we can also celebrate July 4 and Thanksgiving," according to Yusufi Vali, a mosque spokesman.

+2013

-Vali said Tsarnaev stated he "took offense to celebrating anything," be it the Prophet's birthday (which not all Muslims celebrate) or American holidays.
-In January 2013, Tsarnaev again disrupted a Martin Luther King Jr. Day sermon at a mosque in Cambridge.
+In January 2013, Tsarnaev disrupted a Martin Luther King Jr. Day sermon at a mosque in Cambridge.
 He objected to the speaker's comparison of Muhammad to Martin Luther King Jr. Tsarnaev was shouted down by members of the congregation and was later asked not to return to the mosque unless he was willing to refrain from shouting during sermons.
 The mosque said Tsarnaev had disrupted a sermon previously.

+On February 6, 2013, Tsarnaev reportedly purchased 48 mortars containing explosive powder at a store in Seabrook, New Hampshire.

+On April 14, 2013, the day before the bombings, Tsarnaev reportedly received electronic IED components that were sent to him by mail; he had ordered the components online.